The SVA Library offers many options for library instruction:

 A librarian will introduce your students to a wide array of physical and digital resources while impressing some of the basic tenets of information and visual literacy.
 Please make every effort to schedule this session at a time when your students are required to conduct research for your class.
 Having immediate practical application of the content is essential to retention.
 A portion of the session will be dedicated to active research with the librarian on hand to guide and assist.

-A high level guided research session tailored to specific fields and/or subjects of inquiry.
+A guided research session tailored to specific fields and/or subjects of inquiry.
 The librarian will pinpoint the most relative library collections and databases, as well as talk about how to access outside resources to supplement research.
 A strong dialogue between the librarian and the students is highly encouraged to help bolster group discovery.

 A librarian led deep exploration of a specific collection, customizable to requested subjects and formats.
 The librarian will introduce the collection and be on hand to answer questions concerning its specifics.
 Students and instructors are encouraged to dig through the collection and start a dialogue about what they discover.